ivanhofer/typesafe-i18n/README.md

    }

    if (isStrongPassword(password)) {
-      showErrorMessage('Password is to weak') // => ERROR: Argument of type 'string' is not assignable to parameter of type 'LocalizedString'. return
+      showErrorMessage('Password is too weak') // => ERROR: Argument of type 'string' is not assignable to parameter of type 'LocalizedString'. return
    }